NEW RULES, NEW PLAYERS, AND NEW RISKS

 Registries

-Registries are a system to register a project, force transparency, track verification, and track sale and retirement.
+Registries are a system for registering a project, forcing transparency, tracking verification, and tracking sales and retirement.

 Canada has a voluntary registry delivered through the CSA.